dattalab/moseq2-app/README.md

 Once both are installed, simply execute the easy install shell file: `./easy_install.sh`

+The install script will also automatically try to ensure GCC is being installed for the following operating systems: Darwin (Mac), Linux, Cygwin (Windows).

 # Get Started

 After the easy_install is complete, activate your new conda environment and launch the jupyter notebook to get started.